What is Retail Price

 Retail Price Management

 Retail price management refers to the process of controlling and adjusting prices to meet market conditions, consumer demand, and inventory levels.
+Effective price management ensures that the retail store remains competitive and profitable.
 Effective price management involves monitoring trends, analyzing consumer behavior, and making data-driven decisions to optimize prices.

 For example, during peak shopping seasons like Black Friday, many brands lower their retail prices to boost sales.
 Similarly, fashion brands might raise prices when introducing new collections to capitalize on demand.